 The International Center has trained more than 1,500 representatives from 30 countries to start SI programs on their campuses.

-A Certified Program is a program that has met all the qualifications outlined on our website to achieve “Certified” status.
-The certification, in this case, applies to the institution’s entire program, and it does not apply to individual coordinators, administrators, etc. A “Certified SI Trainer” is an SI practitioner who works for the International Center for Supplemental Instruction, or has a Memorandum of Understanding with the International Center for Supplemental Instruction, and uses International Center training materials and processes to train representatives from other institutions to implement Supplemental Instruction programs on their campuses.
+An Accredited Program is a program that has met all the qualifications outlined on our website to achieve “Accredited” status.
+The accreditation, in this case, applies to the institution’s entire program, and it does not apply to individual coordinators, administrators, etc. A “Certified SI Trainer” is an SI practitioner who works for the International Center for Supplemental Instruction, or has a Memorandum of Understanding with the International Center for Supplemental Instruction, and uses International Center training materials and processes to train representatives from other institutions to implement Supplemental Instruction programs on their campuses.